intuition-dev/INTUITION/src/README.md

 ## 'All my friends KNOW the low-coder'

-#### Metabake is open source and extensible low-code productivity tool for programmers.
+#### Metabake is open source and extensible low-code productivity tool for front-end developers.

 ## Overview